-NMIC entered into excess-of-loss reinsurance agreements with the Oaktown Re Vehicles.
+NMIC is party to excess-of-loss reinsurance agreements with Oaktown Re Ltd., Oaktown Re II Ltd., Oaktown Re III Ltd., Oaktown Re IV Ltd. and Oaktown Re V Ltd. (special purpose reinsurance entities collectively referred to as the Oaktown Re Vehicles).
 Each agreement provides NMIC with aggregate excess-of-loss reinsurance coverage on a defined portfolio of mortgage insurance policies written during a discrete period.
 Under each agreement, NMIC retains a first layer of aggregate loss exposure on covered policies and the respective Oaktown Re Vehicle then provides second layer loss protection up to a defined reinsurance coverage amount.
 NMIC then retains losses in excess of the respective reinsurance coverage amounts.

-NMIC makes risk premium payments to the Oaktown Re Vehicles for the applicable outstanding reinsurance coverage amount and pays an additional amount for anticipated operating expenses (capped at \$300 thousand per year to Oaktown Re Ltd. and \$250 thousand per year to Oaktown Re II Ltd., Oaktown Re III Ltd. and Oaktown IV Ltd.).
-NMIC ceded aggregate premiums to the Oaktown Re Vehicles of \$6.3 million and \$13.4 million during the three and nine months ended September 30, 2020 and \$4.4 million and \$10.3 million during the three and nine months ended September 30, 2019, respectively.
+NMIC makes risk premium payments to the Oaktown Re Vehicles for the applicable outstanding reinsurance coverage amount and pays an additional amount for anticipated operating expenses (capped at \$300 thousand per year to Oaktown Re Ltd. and \$250 thousand per year to Oaktown Re II Ltd., Oaktown Re IV Ltd. and Oaktown Re V Ltd.).
+NMIC ceded aggregate premiums to the Oaktown Re Vehicles of \$9.4 million and \$3.9 million during the three months ended March 31, 2021 and March 31, 2020, respectively.
+The increase in premiums ceded is due to the inception of the excess-of-loss reinsurance agreements that NMIC entered in with Oaktown Re IV Ltd. and Oaktown Re V Ltd.

 NMIC applies claims paid on covered policies against its first layer aggregate retained loss exposure under each excess-of-loss agreement.
-NMIC did not cede any incurred losses on covered policies to the Oaktown Re Vehicles during the three and nine months ended September 30, 2020 and 2019, as the aggregate first layer risk retention was not exhausted for each applicable agreement during such periods.
+NMIC did not cede any incurred losses on covered policies to the Oaktown Re Vehicles during the three months ended March 31, 2021 and 2020, as the aggregate first layer risk retention for each applicable agreement was not exhausted during such periods.

 Under the terms of each excess-of-loss reinsurance agreement, the Oaktown Re Vehicles are required to fully collateralize their outstanding reinsurance coverage amount to NMIC with funds deposited into segregated reinsurance trusts.
 Such trust funds are required to be invested in short-term U.S. Treasury money market funds at all times.
 Each Oaktown Re Vehicle financed its respective collateral requirement through the issuance of mortgage insurance-linked notes to unaffiliated investors.
 Such insurance-linked notes mature ten years from the inception date of each reinsurance agreement.
-We refer to NMIC's reinsurance agreements with and the insurance-linked note issuances by Oaktown Re Ltd., Oaktown Re II Ltd., Oaktown Re III Ltd. and Oaktown Re IV Ltd., individually as the 2017 ILN Transaction, 2018 ILN Transaction, 2019 ILN Transaction, and 2020-1 ILN Transaction, and collectively as the ILN Transactions.
+We refer to NMIC's reinsurance agreements with and the insurance-linked note issuances by Oaktown Re Ltd., Oaktown Re II Ltd., Oaktown Re III Ltd., Oaktown Re V Ltd., individually as the 2017 ILN Transaction, 2018 ILN Transaction, 2019 ILN Transaction, 2020-1 ILN Transaction and 2020-2 ILN Transaction, and collectively as the ILN Transactions.